Janna Szangolies

 In the end, the reason to articulate and document not just the what of your work but the why is simple: it’s the only way to replicate yourself.

 As long as the reasoning lives only in your head, you remain the bottleneck.
 Every decision routes through you, every escalation waits on you, every judgement call sits on your shoulders.
-That weight is unsustainable — and it makes your business fragile.
+That weight is unsustainable.
+And it makes your business fragile.

 But when you capture your principles, your decision guides, your go-to moves, something powerful happens.
 You remove yourself as the barrier.
 You make it possible for others to think like you, not just mimic your steps.
 That’s how you scale.

 And more than that: that’s how you reclaim your life.
 Translation isn’t busywork.
 It’s the path to being able to take a real holiday.
 To sleep through the night without dreading what’s waiting in your inbox.
-To package your business in a way that makes it transferable — whether to a buyer, a successor, or a team that can finally run without you.
+To package your business in a way that makes it transferable, whether to a buyer, a successor, or a team that can finally run without you.

 Closing Thought